-presented by Terry Mettling

-1PM Sylvan Way Library

-1PM Sylvan Way Library

-presented by Shanda Hoover

-11:30am to 3pm

-Putting Down Roots

-A Tale of Two Wives - Part One by Linda Webb

 At the request of my nephew (by marriage), I offered to look into his family line of Ainsworth.
 He knew very little about his ancestors and, with the upcoming birth of their first child, I thought it would be fun to give him and my niece a start on their own genealogy.
-Little did I know that I would uncover a remarkable story, one which would consume me for
+Little did I know that I would uncover a remarkable story, one which would consume me for weeks.
+The following is only a small excerpt from what worth; she thinks she is about 45 years old, born in Vir-I have discovered.
+The time is August 24, 1870 and the ninth federal census is underway in rural Mississippi.
+James Mangum, assistant US Marshall and appointed census taker, methodically goes from residence to residence recording the head of households, family members, and other occupants.
+The job is easier than in previous decades since it is no longer necessary to keep separate tallies of slaves.
+The Civil War As he approaches dwelling number eight, he notes that the large house belongs to Sampson Ainsworth, a long time property owner in Smith County.
+He and Sampson exchange some pleasantries and he duly records that Sampson, age 68, is the head of the household along with his wife Anna, 61.
+Many of their ten children are grown and gone, but the house is still full with two remaining teenaged sons, a married daughter with her husband and two year old child, and Sampson's 87 year old father, Thomas.
+There are four generations living together in the rambling structure, not unusual for a close southern family. changed all that and the culture of the South as well.

-duties of counting and recording.
+His job finished with the Ainsworths, he moves down the road to the next two homes, completing his duties of counting and recording.
 He pauses at dwelling number eleven.
 It is a modest cabin, snug and well maintained, located on a parcel of land belonging to Sampson Ainsworth.
 A tall middle-aged woman with strong dark features and long braids answers his knock and invites him in.
-In response to his official questions, he learns that her name is Martha Ann Ainsweeks.
-The following is only a small excerpt from what worth; she thinks she is about 45 years old, born in Vir-
+In response to his official questions, he learns that her name is Martha Ann Ainsginia, and she cannot read or write.

-I have discovered.

-The time is August 24, 1870 and the ninth federal census is underway in rural Mississippi.
-James Mangum, assistant US Marshall and appointed census taker, methodically goes from residence to residence recording the head of households, family members, and other occupants.
-The job is easier than in previous decades since it is no longer necessary to keep separate tallies of slaves.
-The Civil War

-Martha Ann Ainsworth ginia, and she cannot read or write.
 She is the head of the household and has five children, ranging in ages from 24 years to one month.
 Counting the young black woman she has taken in to help with the farm work and her two year old son, there are eight people living in the cabin.
-Martha reports that her occupation is farming and her personal estate is valued at \$475, a significant sum for post war Mississippi. changed all that and the culture of the South as well.

-As he approaches dwelling number eight, he notes that the large house belongs to Sampson Ainsworth, a long time property owner in Smith County.
-He and Sampson exchange some pleasantries and he duly records that Sampson, age 68, is the head of the household along with his wife Anna, 61.
-Many of their ten children are grown and gone, but the house is still full with two remaining teenaged sons, a married daughter with her husband and two year old child, and Sampson's 87 year old father, Thomas.
-There are four generations living together in the rambling structure, not unusual for a close southern family.
-His job finished with the Ainsworths, he moves down the road to the next two homes, completing his When asked about a husband she replies that she is the wife of Sampson Ainsworth and he is the father of her five children.
-Until 1865 she was his slave, simply known as Martha Ann, but now that she is free she has taken the name of Ainsworth and she continues to live in the cabin he provided and farm the surrounding acres.
-This is not a unique situation since the end of the Civil War, and the census taker takes it in stride.
+Martha reports that her occupation is farming and her personal estate is valued at \$475, a significant sum for post war Mississippi.
+When asked about a husband she replies that she is the wife of Sampson Ainsworth and he is the father of her five children.
+Until 1865 she was his slave, simply known as Martha Ann, but now that she is free she has taken the name of Ainsworth and she continues to live in the cabin he provided and farm the surround- This is not a unique situation since the end of the Civil War, and the census taker takes it in stride.
 He fills in her family name as Ainsworth and marks the color description as mulatto.
 Little would he know (or care) that he was creating a confusing and conflicted family history that would continue into the 21st century.
 To be continued in the next issue of The Backtracker.